cristianadam/except/README.md

 Tested Compilers / Platforms
 ----------------------------
-See `Reports` for more information.
+See `Results` for more information.

 Build
 -----